Enhance Your Career with a Master's in Applied Mineral Exploration

 As a credit-based program, tuition is charged per 3-credit course at $1,234.10 for Canadian students and $3,600.10 for international students, with a total of 24 credits required for graduation.
 There are incidental fees of $878.75 for all students, and additional fees relating to student insurance.

-For field-based courses, there are additional costs for travel, food, and lodging, ranging from $1000 to $2000, depending on the location.
+For field-based courses, in addition to tuition, there are field costs for travel, food, and lodging, ranging from $1,000 to $2,000, depending on the location.

 These costs are based on the 2025/2026 academic year and are subject to change.
 See our Graduate Tuition page for more details.